jmckaig/TAB/README.md

 18. Generate plots of raw and baseline-adjusted runtime data with overlaid extracted events for all biomolecule and buffer samples from Figure S1 by running *figS1_raw_adjusted_currents.m*.

+19. Generate plots of current, nanopore diameter, and noise data for entire recording time of each pore from Figure S2 by running *figS2_current_diameter_noise_DNA.m* and *figS2_current_diameter_noise_RNA_ribosomes.m*.

+20. Generate heat maps for each nanopore's measurement of the DNA 1kb ladder from Figure S3 by running *figS3_nanopore_replicates.m*.

+21. Generate power spectral density plots from Figure S5 by running *figS5_PSD.m*.

-19. Navigate into the machine_learning folder.
+22. Navigate into the machine_learning folder.

-20. Open the MATLAB Classification Learner app.
+23. Open the MATLAB Classification Learner app.
 Within this session, open *ClassificationLearner.mat*.
 This session was generated with input event data formatted with *get_event_table_unlabeled.m*.
 View machine learning models and results, including the confusion matrix from Figure 7 (output from the Medium Tree model).

-21. Open *trees.mat*.
+24. Open *trees.mat*.
 Generate Medium Tree decision points from Figure S2 by running *viewtree.m*.

 <a rel="license" href="http://creativecommons.org/licenses/by-nc/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc/4.0/">Creative Commons Attribution-NonCommercial 4.0 International License</a>.